hbctraining/main/workshops/workshop_lead_responsibilities.md

 1. Ensure hosts/instructors register manually

-2. Remind Radhika to add polls
+2. Check if polls were added: Start the workshop zoom and check, or ask Maria directly.

 4. Update workshop schedule where necessary
     - Instructors